E-Dmz/tutos/remote.md

 - i also have a NAS server Synology DS720+ (2021) that I use to remotely switch on my desktop (see the `Optional: WOL` section)
 - internet box: Orange Livebox 3

-## How to setup SSH on your desktop
+## How to setup SSH
-- You need to setup a SSH Client/Server on your desktop
+- You need to setup a SSH Client/Server on your desktop PC
 - I followed [these instructions](https://phoenixnap.com/kb/ssh-to-connect-to-remote-server-linux-or-windows)
 - You're welcome to list the precise set of steps if you do it, so that we improve this tuto
 - I also had to configure NAT/PAT rules on the internet box
 - It's recommanded to change the SSH port (default 22).

-## How to SSH to your desktop
+## How to SSH
 - Your desktop must be on
 - Optional: if you want to remotely switch on your desktop, what you need is WOL (Wake On LAN).
 See the `Optional: WOL` section.
 - Just type this command your laptop's Terminal: